hashicorp/terraform-provider-aws/website/docs/d/resourcegroupstaggingapi_resources.html.markdown

 * `exclude_compliant_resources` - (Optional) Specifies whether to exclude resources that are compliant with the tag policy.
 You can use this parameter only if the `include_compliance_details` argument is also set to `true`.
 * `include_compliance_details` - (Optional) Specifies whether to include details regarding the compliance with the effective tag policy.
-* `filter` - (Optional) Specifies a list of Tag Filters (keys and values) to restrict the output to only those resources that have the specified tag and, if included, the specified value.
-See [Filter](#filter) below.
+* `tag_filter` - (Optional) Specifies a list of Tag Filters (keys and values) to restrict the output to only those resources that have the specified tag and, if included, the specified value.
+See [Tag Filter](#tag-filter) below.
 Conflicts with `resource_arn_list`.
 * `resource_type_filter` - (Optional) The constraints on the resources that you want returned.
 The format of each resource type is `service:resourceType`.
 For example, specifying a resource type of `ec2` returns all Amazon EC2 resources (which includes EC2 instances).
 Specifying a resource type of `ec2:instance` returns only EC2 instances.
 * `resource_arn_list` - (Optional) Specifies a list of ARNs of resources for which you want to retrieve tag data.
 Conflicts with `filter`.

-### Filter
+### Tag Filter

-A `filter` block supports the following arguments:
+A `tag_filter` block supports the following arguments:

-If you do specify `filter`, the response returns only those resources that are currently associated with the specified tag.
+If you do specify `tag_filter`, the response returns only those resources that are currently associated with the specified tag.
-If you don't specify a `filter`, the response includes all resources that were ever associated with tags.
+If you don't specify a `tag_filter`, the response includes all resources that were ever associated with tags.
 Resources that currently don't have associated tags are shown with an empty tag set.

 * `key` - (Required) One part of a key-value pair that makes up a tag.
 * `values` - (Optional) The optional part of a key-value pair that make up a tag.